partheseas/gardens/README.md

 ### raw
 Passes all given arguments directly to the output stream, without scopes, time stamps, or any formatting.
 As the name implies, it just prints raw data.

-### v4 breaking changes
-- options.scopeStyle now expects a CSS-style object, not a chalk function